Samyde/coding-1/Unit4/quiz2.md

 Provided is an example of what your program should do:
 - If Ian's Development and Design company made $200,000.00, the state should deduct 7% from that total.
 - Ian's Development and Design company should pay $14,000.00 in sales tax.
+The program should do the opperater.

 9. You have been hired by Apple to help them fix their password system.
 They would   like you to create A function that will check how long a password is.
 Your program should be able to accept an integer password and also check if the password is more or less than 10 characters long. if the password is longer than 10 characters, your program should tell the user that their password is too long.
 If the password is under 4 characters the function should tell the user the password is too short.
 If the password meets the length criteria, there should be a message confirming to the user that their password was created successfully. that would be an function operator

 HINT - you will need to use a function that counts the number of characters in a string.
 I recommend looking this up on W3schools.

 10. You have applied to several colleges in the state of PA and as your final project, you must create a function that will inform you on whether you will be admitted into the school based on the schools' reccomendation letter criteria.
 Your function should take in the name of the school along with whether it is TRUE or FALSE that you recieved a reccomendation letter from one of the staff members at Boys Latin. true

 Provided are the schools you've applied to and their reccomendation letter criteria.